Hudson Valley DWI Attorneys

 Field Sobriety & Chemical Tests

 After an officer pulls over a suspected driver, they may ask them to submit to a field sobriety test and/or a chemical test.
-Our lawyers understand how NY DWI penalties are used against a driver and work to prevent negative consequences as a result of these tests.
+Our NYC DWI attorneys understand how NY DWI penalties are used against a driver and work to prevent negative consequences as a result of these tests.

 There are three main types of field sobriety tests: